CrossFit Games 2017

 The Great Dane Pub and Brewing Co. – With many locations throughout Madison, The Great Dane is an excellent choice with a great variety of options.
 Grab a burger and fries with one of their house-brewed beers, or pick from an assortment of entrees for any palette-type or craving.
 They also have a great Sunday Brunch.

 Ale Asylum – Looking for a drink after you land in town?
 Ale Asylum is one of Madison’s best local breweries, and is just blocks away from Dane County Regional Airport.

 Ian’s Pizza – A Madison landmark, Ian’s Pizza is famous for their Mac & Cheese slice.
 They also offer a lot of specialty flavors, along with the classics.
 One of the best late-night eats in town.

 Salvatore’s Tomato Pies – Another amazing pizza place, Salvatore’s Tomato Pies are inspired by the chef’s New Jersey roots and are covered in delicious, fresh ingredients from local purveyors.
 Sal’s also offers top-notch entrees and specials, and has a great beer and wine menu.

 Madison Farmers’ Market – On Saturday morning, head down to the Capitol Square and experience one of Madison’s finest traditions.
-Local farmers, bakers, and food purveyors surround the capitol with an assortment of goods from Stella’s Spicy Cheese bread to Gentle Breeze Honey.
+Local farmers, bakers, and food purveyors surround the capitol with an assortment of goods from Stella’s Spicy Cheese bread to Bee Charmer Honey.
 Fresh vegetables, donuts, flowers, jellies, coffee, and smoothies are just a small list of things you can find at the Farmers’ Market.